martinsson/Refactoring-Kata-Lift-Pass-Pricing/README.md

 ## Installation

-Set up a database a mysql database on localhost 3306.
-If you have docker installed the easiest thing is to use this script, that will initialize a mariadb, and the data that goes with it.
+Set up a MySQL database on localhost 3306 with user `root` and password `mysql`.
+If you have Docker installed the easiest thing is to use this script, that will initialize a [MariaDB](https://mariadb.org/).

     ./runLocalDatabase.sh

-If not you can just inject the data in
+Inject the data with

-    database/*.sql
+    mysql -u root -p mysql < ./database/initDatabase.sql

 Then head on to the language of your choice and follow the Readme in there.